LiemDQ/LiemDQ.github.io/content/posts/oss_success.md

 Clearly, this is very valuable to the world.
 How valuable exactly?
 It's hard to say for sure, but a 2024 [Harvard Business School study](https://www.hbs.edu/ris/Publication%20Files/24-038_51f8444f-502c-4139-8bf2-56eb4b65c58a.pdf) estimated the economic value of open-source software to be between 4 and 8.8 trillion dollars.

 Not only does open-source software enjoy widespread adoption, it often benefits from explicit support from tech companies, ranging from them allowing employees to make contributions to direct financial backing.
 That's a dynamic that's unusual to see in the corporate world.
 Sure, many organizations have philanthropic programs, but these companies are donating to projects that could make their own (commercial) product offerings less attractive, or even benefit their competitors!
-Imagine if ExxonMobil was openly and proudly to an organization developing cheap solar panels, and *giving away the designs for free*.
+Imagine if ExxonMobil was openly and proudly supporting an organization developing cheap solar panels, and *giving away the designs for free*.

-Why does this happen?
+When does open-source succeed, and when does it make sense for private organizations to invest resources into them?
 My mental model for this is that open-source software projects are, economically speaking, [public goods](https://en.wikipedia.org/wiki/Public_good).
-When do open-source succeed, and when does it make sense for private organizations to invest resources into them?

 While there are many reasons for making a project open-source and many reasons they succeed (or fail), viewing it from the lens of economic incentives suggests that these projects are more likely to see adoption and receive contributions when: